-Reporting of sexual harassment: students are encouraged to report complaints against students to the Julie Saker, Deputy Title IX Coordinator.
-To report complaints against faculty or employees, students are encouraged to contact either the Julie Saker, Deputy Title IX Coordinator or Scott Fitzgerald, Title IX Coordinator.
-The Deputy Title IX Coordinator will share complaints with the Title IX Coordinator.
+Reporting of sexual harassment: students may report complaints against students to the Julie Saker, Title IX Coordinator.
+To report complaints against faculty or employees, students are encouraged to contact either the Julie Saker, Title IX Coordinator or Molly Miller, Title IX Investigator.
+The Title IX Coordinator will share complaints with the Title IX Investigator.

-When a student reports a possible sexual harassment, the Deputy Title IX Coordinator and/or Title IX Coordinator will meet with the student to provide support and obtain detailed information about the student concern.
+When a student reports a possible sexual harassment, the Title IX Coordinator and/or Title IX Investigator will meet with the student to provide support and obtain detailed information about the student concern.
 Charges of sexual misconduct, including sexual harassment, will follow the steps and procedures listed under "Timeline for Title IX Investigation Process" and "Next Steps"

-Reporting of sexual assaults and other sexual violence: Students are encouraged to report sexual assaults and other sexual violence to the Otterbein Police Department or the Westerville Police Department immediately following the incident if possible.
+Reporting of sexual assaults and other sexual violence: Students are encouraged to report sexual assaults and other sexual violence to the Otterbein Police Department or the Westerville Police Department immediately following the incident if possible